Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Direct Learning

-Figure \ref{figure2} globally presents the direct learning outcome for the differences of population $z(t)$ and phase $\phi(t)$ in two regimes.
-As for the learning of phase difference our results well fit with the numerical predictions see (c-d).
+Figure \ref{figure2} globally displays the population difference $z(t)$ and the phase variation $\phi(t)$ in two regimes, extracted from direct DL and numerical ways respectively.
+As for the learning of phase variation our results well fit with the numerical predictions see (c-d).
 Note that when plotting (d) we do not constrain the range of $\phi$.
-So due to the linear increasing of $\phi$ accompanied by a slight oscillation in the long-time regime, the number of layers(here we choose 7 hidden layers) becomes insufficient.
-As shown in the inset of (d), with the increase of layer numbers: {\it e.g.} 7 layers(red-solid), 9 layers(blue-solid), the learning outcome fits the numerical result(black-dashed) better.
-However, we find that the direct learning way can not work well for the $z's$ learning, especially in the MQST regime see (b).
-Because in this case atoms trapped in one well show a fast-oscillating behavior, leading to the breakdown of our thin single network that can not catch up with the change of $z(t)$.
-In the core of DL, such a rapid oscillation with small peak-peak amplitudes can not be easily trained by the limited database.
-Because the small loss in the whole process would cause gradient vanishing, making the learning process very inefficient.
+So due to the linear increasing of $\phi$ accompanied by a slight oscillation in the long-time regime, the number of layers(here we choose seven hidden layers) becomes insufficient.
+As shown in the inset of (d), with the increase of layer numbers: {\it e.g.} seven layers(red-solid), nine layers(blue-solid), a nine-layer network in direct DL provides a better agreement with the numerical result(black-dashed).
+However, the direct DL with single kind of network fails to work well in the case of $z's$ learning, especially in the MQST regime.
+Because in this regime two atomic BECs trapped in one well, will show a fast-oscillating behavior, leading to the breakdown of our thin single network(ResNet).
+We find the learning outcomes can not catch up with the change of $z(t)$, see (b).
+In the core of direct DL, such a rapid oscillation with small peak-peak amplitudes can not be easily trained by a limited database.
+Because the small loss in the whole process would cause gradient vanishing, making the whole learning process inefficient.

-To improve the learning quality, especially in the case of MQST where $z(t)$ behaves as rapid oscillations with $\langle z(t)\rangle\neq0$, we have to search for a new method.
-Since the periodicity of population dynamics is apparently seen, it is easy to decompose the function into frequency and amplitude components within one period.
-We can learn them individually based on the one-period's result, instead of a global optimization for all hyper-parameters.
-This new learning method will benefit from a low-expense network with fewer number of hidden layers as compared to the direct learning, if same accuracy is attainable.
+To improve the learning quality, especially in the case of MQST where the dynamics of $z(t)$ behaves as rapid oscillations with $\langle z(t)\rangle\neq0$, we have to search for a new learning method.
+Since the periodicity of population dynamics is apparently seen, it is easy to decompose the function into two components: frequency and amplitude within one period.
+So we can learn them separately based on the dynamical character in one period, instead of implementing a global optimization for all hyper-parameters.
+This new learning method will be beneficial owing to the use of a low-expense network with fewer number of hidden layers as compared to the direct DL, if same accuracy is attainable.
 The modified network only needs a small receptive filed size which indeed reduces the number of kernel layers and its size.
-Before carrying out our method we have to verify the periodic feature of $z(t)$.
+Before carrying out our new method we have to verify the periodic feature of $z(t)$.